olsonjeffery/schemers/README.md

   * In this way, the boxing is bottlenecked to boundary between `read` and `eval`
   * Not worried about ensuring that there's only one instance of a given `Expr` value in all of the `Env`s; just that there's a net decrease `in Expr` value copies
   * Probably has test fallout (can capture w/i `test_eval!`?)
+* Build-scripting to guarantee against the reintroduction of such API calls (`tidy.py` work?)
 * __API Documentation__
 * `result::SchemerResult` should change its `Err` component from `String` to take a new `SchemerError` value
   * `SchemerError` contains the module/type/method/function path of the `Err`-ing code (wish this could be handled in a macro), along with the `String` error component